4231 Colonial Ave, Roanoke, VA 24018

-Call Now: (540) 989-4698
+(540) 989-4698

-TMJ Disorders
+TMJ Treatment

 TMJ (temporomandibular joint) disorders are a family of problems related to your jaw joint.
-If you have had symptoms like pain or a “clicking” sound, you’ll be glad to know that these problems are more easily diagnosed and treated than they were in the past.
+If you have had symptoms like pain or a clicking sound, you’ll be glad to know that these problems are more easily diagnosed and treated than they were in the past.
 These symptoms occur when the joints of the jaw and the chewing muscles do not work together correctly.
 TMJ stands for temporomandibular joint, which is the name for each joint (right and left) that connects your jaw to your skull.
 Since some types of TMJ problems can lead to more serious conditions, early detection and treatment are important.

 Trouble With Your Jaw?